STaRDoGG/GeekDrop-Props/README.md

     GDProps.exe %P

     Where %P is the variable the utility offers.
-Of course it may not literally be "%P", but that’s the idea.
+Of course it may not literally be "%P", but thatâ€™s the idea.